-- ▲ If prompted to install Windows Media Player, DirectX, or .NET Framework, follow the on-screen instructions to complete installation. - Remove the installer CD from the CD-ROM drive when installation is complete.
-Store the installation of CD in a dry location out of direct sunlight in case you need to re-install the software.
+- ⚠ If prompted to install Windows Media Player, DirectX, or .NET Framework, follow the on-screen instructions to complete installation. - Remove the installer CD from the CD-ROM drive when installation is complete.
+Store the installation out of direct sunlight in case you need to re-install the software.
 The version number is printed at the top of the CD label for reference when updating the software or contacting customer support.
 5 Remove the installer CD from the CD-ROM drive when installation is complete.
 Store the installer

 Installation is now complete.
-Proceed to "Connecting the Camera" on page 70.
+Proceed to "Connecting the Camera" on page 72.